Adrianjewell91/first_neural_network/README.md

 This is the result of my following of a tutorial (https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/), and also after being motivated to build a network.

+Some key things to keep in mind.

+1. You need to set up Python 3, Anaconda, and all of the dependencies.
+The `versions.py` and `deepversions.py` are there for you verify that you have all of them.

+2. I split the data set, into training and validation.
+Not hard, just a minor modification of the code.